 Students will explore the growth and development of children from birth through age 8.
 The course includes in-depth study in all aspects of human development, including the physical, socioemotional, cognitive and creative domains.
+Prerequisite/s: None

 EC 501 Language Acquisition and Development (3 Cr)